decentralized-identity/labs-linkedclaims/docs/companion_guide.md

                                         │Site Visit Reports-Trust Score: 0.95 │
                                         └─────────────────────────────────────┘

-This case study demonstrates how LinkedClaims can be effectively implemented in humanitarian contexts, providing a clear framework for building and verifying trust across different stakeholders.
+This example demonstrates how LinkedClaims can be effectively implemented in humanitarian contexts, providing a clear framework for building and verifying trust across different stakeholders.